1 IN 2

 • Pain and discomfort – it’s common to have pain after the surgery, so you may need pain relief for a few days.

-• Having a catheter – after a radical prostatectomy you will have a thin, flexible tube (catheter) in your bladder to drain your urine into a bag.
+• Having a catheter – you will have a thin, flexible tube (catheter) in your bladder to drain your urine into a bag.
 The catheter will be removed after 1–2 weeks once the wound has healed.

 Side effects of prostate cancer surgery